CoinExample/ANG/contrib/devtools/README.md

 If you run this script from src/ it will automatically update the year on the copyright header for all .cpp and .h files if these have a git commit from the current year.

-For example a file changed in 2014 (with 2014 being the current year):
+For example a file chcoinnameed in 2014 (with 2014 being the current year):
 ```// Copyright (c) 2009-2013 The Bitcoin developers```

-would be changed to:
+would be chcoinnameed to:
 ```// Copyright (c) 2009-2014 The Bitcoin developers```

 symbol-check.py